At a Glance

 - St. Ambrose embraces the evolving technology and applies it to the classroom with a computer lab, tablet program, and an Interactive White Board in every classroom.

-- The St. Ambrose Catholic School student body is dynamic, diverse, and derive from 49 different zip codes across Houston.
+- The St. Ambrose School student body is dynamic, diverse, and derive from 49 different zip codes across Houston.

 - A lunch program is available in the St. Ambrose cafeteria on a daily basis.